 When did you discover your passion for art and graphics?

 I am originally a traditional artist.
 I started painting since I was 10.
 I never thought I would get into the digital industry but that was somehow the evolution of traditional art versus technology.

 I don’t consider myself unique but I think every creative person in the industry has a style he/she wants to portrait to the viewer, I just try to follow my passion and what suits my eyes.

 How did you transform your talent and passion into a full-time career/business?

-I initially started with a company that does advertising and graphic design.
+I initially started a company that does advertising and graphic design.
 In my free time, I used to explore 3D art out of interest and curiosity.
 I got in love with it and ended up spending 8 hours every day after work to study and learn the concepts, applications, and techniques until I got recognized by industry experts in the 3D world for my work.

 Being an artist and an entrepreneur at the same time is a challenge, how do you manage both roles?

 Trying to balance both roles is very difficult, as one is what you love to do while the other is basically what you have to do.
 There is a lot of mix of happy and unhappy days.